MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 [^9133]: A **3rd** shout out to Aiden Steele who [wrote about this in another context](https://twitter.com/__steele/status/1572752577648726016), and has [visuals / code here](https://github.com/aidansteele/matconnect#matconnect).

-If the EC2 has e.g. UDP ports open, then an attacker can recieve responses and you have a security problem.
-It is worth mentioning a NACL will not help, as an Ingress deny rule blocking the Internet from hitting the EC2 will also block responses from the Internet to Egress Traffic.
+If the EC2 has UDP ports open, an attacker can receive responses, and you have a security problem.
+(A NACL will not help, as an Ingress deny rule blocking the Internet from hitting the EC2 will also block responses from the Internet to Egress Traffic.)

 ## Open Questions